SGD Help: Search SGD

 Searches at SGD provide access to information stored in the database.
 This help page gives you an overview of the searches available at SGD, along with detailed descriptions of the types of search parameters associated with each of the searches.

 Virtually all information stored in SGD can be searched using the Search box available in the toolbar located at the top of most pages.
 It is case insensitive and supports wildcard searches.
 The wildcard character (*) can be used in the beginning and/or at the end of the term to be searched.
-Examples of searches are available.
+Examples of searches include the following:

 This search box is auto-complete enabled so that as the query is typed in, relevant options are listed right below the search box.
 If an option from the auto-complete list is chosen, then you are taken directly to that specific page corresponding the match.
 For wild-card queries (for example, cyto* or 'ASK') the results of the search can include matches in the following categories: